-It shall be noted that the following additional assumptions are implemented in CLIMACRED in the context of the NGFS STS transition-risk scenarios:
+The following additional assumptions are implemented in CLIMACRED in the context of the NGFS STS transition-risk scenarios:

-(i) PD-adjustments (and related changes in bond and equity values) are assumed to be nonnegative for some sectors.
-This assumption covers the cases of sectors that might grow in the short-term utility for which it is deemed unlikely that the market will consider this trend sufficiently sustainable to factor it in its risk-assessment (e.g. gas-fired power).

-(ii) PD-adjustments in sectors with revenues lower than 25 million US\$/year within a country are assumed to be zero for the non-materiality of those sectors.
-This assumption covers in particular the cases of certain sectors (e.g. oil fired and coal-fired power) that are being phased out in specific countries.
+- (i) PD-adjustments (and related changes in bond and equity values) are assumed to be non-negative for some sectors.
+This assumption covers the cases of sectors that might grow in the short-term utility for which it is deemed unlikely that the market will consider this trend sufficiently sustainable to factor it in its risk-assessment (e.g. gas-fired power). - (ii) PD-adjustments in sectors with revenues lower than 25 million US\$/year within a country are assumed to be zero for the non-materiality of those sectors.
+This assumption covers in particular the cases of certain sectors (e.g. oil fired and coal-fired power) that are being phased out in specific countries. - (iii) PD-adjustments associated to a given year Y refer to a zero-coupon bond issued on January 1st of Year Y with a maturity of one year.